Free Web space and hosting from freehomepage.com

 Hilton's Theme (3:28 - 10k)

 No, I didn't steal someone elses music and write it off as my own.
 Hilton was my composition professor at the University of South Florida.
 I wrote this theme while studying with him.
 For the assignment I had to write a short piece, but I had to do it all sitting at the piano, and I wasn't allowed to write down a single note.
 I had to be able to play it myself (my piano skills suck) and I had to remember every note, dynamic, and little nuance.
 He felt that I was writing music that was just too complicated at the time, and this was his solution.
-I took the main theme from that assignment and turned it into this little ditty.
-I'm now using it in another video project which you can view at Chameleon Works
+I took the main theme from that assignment and turned it into this.

 This Is Me (5:05 - 19k)

 I wrote this rather hastily, and some spots of it show.
-I'm sure one day I'll clean it up, but I'm actually writing quite a bit right now and I want to get the new ideas down while they're coming.
+I'm sure one day I'll clean it up, but not now.
 As far as this piece goes, it's pretty simple.
 It's a little New Age-y, though, so deal with it.

 Missing (2:55 - 7k)